 Liquidity is the ability of a company to fulfill obligations or debts that must be paid immediately with its liquid assets (Cyssco, 2007).
-The company's liquidity in this study is assumed to be the company's cash position.
+The company's cash position.
 Companies with higher cash availability are more likely to pay dividends than companies with insufficient cash levels.
 Therefore, companies that have good liquidity are likely to pay better dividends.
-Company liquidity can be measured through financial ratios such as current ratio, quick ratio, and cash ratio.
+Companies liquidity can be measured through financial ratios such as current ratio, quick ratio, and cash ratio.